nimesh-govind/TellStory/README.md

 # TellStory

-TellStory is a simple and entertaining story generator which takes a sentence and gets the user to build a new sentence of the last one.
+TellStory is a simple and entertaining story generator which takes a sentence and gets the user to build a new sentence based off the last one.
 This continues around all the users.
 Once completed, the full story can be generated.

 ## Description